What is the Events Research Programme (ERP)?

 If I’m feeling unwell, can I still attend this match?

-No. If you are unwell, you must stay at home.
+If you are unwell or have any COVID-19 symptoms, we advise that you stay at home.

 You are responsible for your own health.
 You should act in ways that protect your health and the health of others and avoid acting in a way that might risk the health of others at the stadium.

 We advise that you do not attend if you have any COVID-19 symptoms:

 Will social distancing be in place for the Test Match?